bccbass/T1A1/BenjaminCampbell_T1A1.md

 }
 ```

-### Reusable Item:
+### ReusableItem:
-This would be a class to cover all reusable items such as napkins, cutlery, takeout boxes and menus.
-Similar to the ingredient class it is important to keep track of reusable items so they do not run out and customers can dine/take out orders without interruption or inconvenience.
+This would be a class to cover all reusable items such as napkins, cutlery, takeout boxes and paper menus.
+Similar to the ingredient class it is important to keep track of reusable items so they do not run out and customers can dine in or take orders out without interruption or inconvenience.
 ```Python
 single_use_supply = {
 'quantity': ,